Close Menu

 Impact: AI allows for personal medicines, which can be produced according to genetic

-markers, raise effectiveness, and the effects lessen side effects. - Personalized Plans of Treatment through AI
+markers, raise effectiveness, and the effects lessen side effects.

 AI algorithms can help physicians develop highly individualized treatment plans.
 These